rsdoiel/antenna/going_electric.md

 date: 2025-02-06, from: Inside EVs News

-GM cut a third shift at the Ramos Arzipe plant to better match the demand for the Honda Prologue.
+GM cut a third shift at the Ramos Arizpe plant to better match the demand for the Honda Prologue.

 <br>